slapd.conf

 Useful tools

-slapcatandslapaddare used to manually transfer data between ldap servers.
+are used to manually transfer data between ldap servers.
 It is advisable to shut down slapd so that updates to the database are stopped.- To dump the complete contents of an ldap server out into an ldif file use

-slapcat -l file.ldif - Use
+slapcat -l file.ldif

-slapadd -l file.ldifto upload a replica ldap server (wherefile.ldifis the file created byslapadd.)
+to upload a replica ldap server (wherefile.ldif

 Some notes

-When adding an index to slapd.conf, make sure you rebuild the index usingslapindex.
+When adding an index to slapd.conf, make sure you rebuild the index usingslapindex

 - Edit slapd.conf and add the index.